The True Cost of Getting a Russian Visa

 This letter is required of all US citizens traveling to Russian.
 Though you may want to plan your accommodation and domestic travel well in advance of your trip for peace of mind, not all of this information is necessary for the letter.
 It’s mainly to show the Russian government whether you plan on traveling to their country for business or pleasure, and in what areas you’re planning to stay.

-See the next section for a detailed breakdown of the Russian visa costs.
+See the next section for a detailed breakdown of the Russian visa cost.

 Step Three: Turn in your Application

 As always before turning in any visa application, check whether your US passport is valid for at least six months and has two blank pages.
 If you plan on renewing your passport or applying for multiple visas, having a few recent passport-sized photos on hand can be helpful.
-Requirements at different Russian embassies and consulates differ, but in addition to your invitation letter, valid passport, passport photos, and application, it’s generally a good idea to bring:
+Requirements at different Russian embassies and consulates differ, but in addition to your invitation letter, valid passport, passport photos, and application, Travel Visa Pro may ask you for:

 – Proof of employment, especially if you’re traveling for business